What is Japanese green tea?

 Organic Hojicha Green Tea

-This Japanese green tea is made from roasted leaves and stems of the tea plant.
+Hojicha is made from roasted leaves and stems of the tea plant.
 The roasting process imparts a toasty, nutty flavor to this unique tea.
 Hojicha brews up a caramel color and has a light natural sweetness.
 Because of its low caffeine content and mild taste, in Japan Hojicha is especially popular among children and the elderly.

 Matcha is a powdered green tea.
 The same shade-grown leaves used to produce Gyokuro are also used to make matcha, resulting in a bright green color and sweet and savory taste.
-Because matcha is made from the whole tea leaf, it contains a higher amount of many of the beneficial compounds present in green tea, including theanine and cancer-fighing antioxidants.
+Because matcha is made from the whole tea leaf, it contains a higher amount of many of the beneficial compounds present in green tea, including L-theanine.
 Matcha also has a much higher caffeine level.
 Ceremonial grade matcha can be enjoyed on its own when whisked in a bowl with hot water, while culinary grade matcha can be added to smoothies, lattes, and baked goods.